 How to strain pureed pumpkin

 To strain your pureed pumpkin and make it thick, you can either strain it through 2-3 layers of cheesecloth placed in a mesh strainer, or you can use a fine mesh nut milk bag to separate the liquid.
-I used a fine mesh nylon nut milk bag to separate the excess water from the pumpkin and it worked perfect!
+I used a fine mesh nylon nut milk bag to separate the excess water from the pumpkin and it worked perfectly!

 I strained my pumpkin for about 30 minutes and got almost 1/4 cup of liquid out of it, so it was much thicker and better for recipes.
 You can let this strain for as long as you like to achieve the thickness you want for your pumpkin puree.